ffletcherr/face-recognition-liveness/README.md

 ### Run Docker

 Now you can start the deployment process.
-Variables (models and facebank names) can be changed in `dot_env` file:
+Variables (models and facebank names) can be changed in `app/.env` file:
 ```
 DATA_FOLDER=data
 RESNET=InceptionResnetV1_vggface2.onnx